3. Elaborate the YAML for the CIF, using ready-made files#

 This section must contain the five arguments shown in the example:

-gives the degree of verbosity of the CIF, with 1 for basic information and 2 for debugging
+verbosecontrols the verbosity level: 1 for basic information, 2 for debugging

 #####################